nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your computer.

+    - If you already have Java installed, you may follow [these instructions](https://appuals.com/check-java-version-win-mac/) on how to check which version you have installed.
+    - If you have not installed, you may download Java for your OS from [this website](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

    <div markdown="span" class="alert alert-info">:information_source: **Note:** JARVIS is supported on Windows, Linux, and OS-X platforms.
    </div>

-2. Download the latest `jarvis.jar` from [here](https://github.com/AY2223S1-CS2103T-T11-3/tp/releases).
+3. Download the latest `jarvis.jar` from [here](https://github.com/AY2223S1-CS2103T-T11-3/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for JARVIS.
+4. Copy the file to the folder you want to use as the _home folder_ for JARVIS.

-4. Double-click the file to start the app.
+5. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 Set the app to fullscreen for a better view of the sample data.

    ![Ui](images/Ui.png)

-5. Type the command in the Command Box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
+6. Type the command in the Command Box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.

    <div markdown="span" class="alert alert-primary">
    :bulb: **Tip:** The following diagram shows the different components of the GUI. <br>